Why You Should Team Your Plantation Shutters With Curtains

 - Use Tiebacks

-If you have a room that is more formal or if you are wanting a more tailored look, use tiebacks.
+If you have a room that is more formal or if you are after a more tailored look, use tiebacks.
 The use of tiebacks will pull the curtain material back for a tailored and sophisticated look.
 Tiebacks are also a great way to help keep any fabric from getting caught in your plantation shutters.

 Lounge room plantation shutters – perfect for coupling with curtains!